jgeorge313/Personal_Portfolio/README.md

-# Personal_Portfolio
+# Personal Portfolio

-Weclome to my personal portfolio!
+Welcome to my personal portfolio!

-In this portfolio, I am striving to demonstrate how my experinces make me a qualified candidate.
+In this portfolio, I am striving to demonstrate how my experiences make me a qualified candidate.

 I've organized this portfolio into three sections: